 Cloud CI cost = minutes x per-minute rate

-Self-hosted cost = server cost + (minutes x platform fee if GitHub Actions)
+Self-hosted cost = server cost (no platform fee)

 Break-Even Tables by Instance Type